cdl-saarland/uniana-artifact/README.md

 #### Build Compilers and OpenCL host applications

-Inside to the docker shell run
+Inside the docker shell run (takes 1-2h):

     bash ./build.sh

 #### Extract the Kernels

+This command runs all OpenCL benchmarks and compiles all RV SPMD kernels (takes ~15min).
+The kernels are extracted to `~/workspace/extracted_kernels/`.

     bash ./extract_kernels.sh